Granjow/electronics/electrics.md

   they *must not* be used on systems which are powered on.
 * Insulated tools (VDE in German) *can* be used to work on live systems with a voltage of e.g. up to 1000 V.
-* Normal tools are usually neither ESD conductive nor guarantee any voltage protection.
+* Normal tools are usually neither ESD conductive nor do they guarantee any voltage protection.